github/opensource.guide/activities/citable-code/index.md

 ![uploads](upload-tab.png)

-Click the 'Upload' tab from your Zenodo profile and you should see a new upload in the right-hand panel.
+Click the **Upload** tab from your Zenodo profile and you should see a new upload in the right-hand panel.

 ![form](zenodo-form.png)

 Next we need to fill in the form to complete this submission.
-Once you're happy with the description of your software click the 'Submit' button at the bottom and voil&agrave;, you've just made  yourself a shiny new DOI for your GitHub repo!
+Once you're happy with the description of your software click the **Submit** button at the bottom and voil&agrave;, you've just made  yourself a shiny new DOI for your GitHub repo!

 <a id="finishing-up" title="Finishing Up" class="toc-item"></a>